SciBorgs/SciGuides/reference-sheets/GitPractices.md

 `git commit -m "Put your message here"`

-This will commit all of your changes, and the commit message on this commit will be '*Put your message here*.
+This will commit all of your changes, and the commit message on this commit will be '*Put your message here*'.
 Make sure that your message is always useful and indicative of what you did in that commit!

 ### Pushing